Francis-oa7/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 4-listmorefiles script list hidden files/directories in the current directory in long format The 5-listfilesdigitonly sccript list content of a directory including hidden files with user and grooup id in numbers The 6-firstdirectory script creates a directory named my_first_directory in the /tmp directory
+The 4-listmorefiles script list hidden files/directories in the current directory in long format The 5-listfilesdigitonly sccript list content of a directory including hidden files with user and grooup id in numbers The 6-firstdirectory script creates a directory named my_first_directory in the /tmp directory The 6-firstdirectory script creates the directory my_first_directory in the /tmp directory